 When Should You See a Podiatrist?

-Unfortunately, not every case of Achilles tendonitis is fixable by stretching, rolling and good shoes.
+Unfortunately, not every case of Achilles tendonitis is fixable by stretching, rolling, and good shoes.
+Perhaps, the use of products like CBD oil supplements might help alleviate the pain, but then too its results might vary depending on the pain you have and your physique.
 If your pain is severe, or your symptoms have continued for more than two weeks, give us a call.
 We can determine the extent of your injury and give you the help you need to heal as quickly and fully as possible.

 We start with conservative treatment approaches focusing on footwear, stretching and pain relief, but for severe or chronic cases of Achilles tendonitis, we have an option that can succeed when other methods fail.
 Platelet-rich plasma (PRP) can help your body use the natural healing properties of blood plasma with growth factors to reduce inflammation and help rebuild damaged tissue in the tendon.